 GiGL species database records are managed so that a separate protected and notable species dataset is maintained.
-In February 2015 we compared these records with 1km grid squares according to date, revealing those squares without recent (last 10 years) records.
-The analysis resulted in the following maps.
+We have compared these records with 1km grid squares according to date, revealing those squares without recent (last 10 years) records.
+The analysis resulted in the following map.

 We have also used this approach to study the records of some taxonomic groups and individual species distributions.
 While the patterns displayed on the below maps vary, the distributions probably reflect recording effort as much as actual species distributions.
 We hope the maps will be useful in showing the recording gaps which exist for different species, and inspire recorders to survey in those gap locations and submit their sightings to GiGL.
 Remember you can submit your species sightings online here, or get in touch.

 We have had the opportunity to trial an approach to gap analysis with a Diptera recorder in London.
 We produced the displayed map and a list of recorded 1Km squares for Diptera in March 2019.